YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    $ mupip freeze -off
    $ set -e

 The set +e command instructs the shell to attempt all commands in the sequence , regardless of errors encountered by any command.
-This ensures that the freeze -off is processed even if the tar command fails.
+This ensures that the FREEZE OFF is processed even if the tar command fails.
 FREEZE prevents updates to all database files identified by the current Global Directory.
-The -record qualifier specifies that the current transaction in each database be stored in the RECORD portion of the database file header.
-The tar command creates a tape archive file on the device /dev/tape, containing all the files from /prod/app that have an extension of .dat.
+The RECORD qualifier specifies that the current transaction in each database be stored in the RECORD portion of the database file header.
+The tar command creates a tape archive file on the device :code:`/dev/tape`, containing all the files from :code:`/prod/app` that have an extension of .dat.
 Presumably all database files in the current Global Directory are stored in that directory, with that extension.
 The second FREEZE command re-enables updates that were suspended by the first FREEZE.
-The set -e command re-enables normal error handling by the shell.
+The :code:`set -e` command re-enables normal error handling by the shell.

 Example: